orgrinrt/include_proc_macro/README.md

 included for convenience and for prettier code (i.e for when you want to / have to use fully qualified paths).

 >Note:
-> Seeing as (unused) procmacros do not introduce a compile-time or runtime overhead, and the namespace pollution
+> Seeing as (unused) macros do not introduce a compile-time or runtime overhead, and the namespace pollution
 > is both minimal and unlikely to clash or otherwise cause problems, having these
 > aliases seems okay to me.
 However, if it turns out to be undesirable, we'll hide these behind a feature flag.